Plaquenil (Hydroxychloroquine Sulfate)

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Hydroxychloroquine Sulfate Information
+Hydroxychloroquine Information

-Hydroxychloroquine (hye drox ee klor' oh kwin) Plaquenil®
+(hye drox ee klor' oh kwin)

 Hydroxychloroquine is in a class of drugs called antimalarials.
 It is used to prevent and treat acute attacks of malaria.
 It is also used to treat discoid or systemic lupus erythematosus and rheumatoid arthritis in patients whose symptoms have not improved with other treatments.
-This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.